CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/integration.md

 *   Find the *Synchronize data* button in the top right corner, and click it to start the synchronization process.

-Depending on you amount of data to synchronize it can take from 5 minutes to hours.
+Depending on the amount of data to synchronize, synchronization can take from 5 minutes to hours.

 Once the installation and synschronzation is complete, the two applications will automcatically remain in sync.
 Thus, if a customer places an order, Magento will